broadconn/GameJam-Noir/Defend/README.md

 Made with a shader graph shader using world position to draw grid lines and inputs for highlighted square and size.
 This will appear when placing a building to help the user place buildings accurately without drawing the grid everywhere.
 ### Tower Placement
 Towers can be placed on the grid.
-The cells they occupy are maked as such, so towers can not be placed on top of each other.
+The cells they occupy are marked as such, so towers can not be placed on top of each other.

 ## Roadmap